 Everyone jokes around at times in their relationships.
 However, there is a fine line between being playful and being abusive.
 Innocent teasing can quickly turn into insulting your partner.
 Name calling is considered a verbally abusive behaviour because it is putting a negative label on your partner by calling her dumb, fat, worthless, etc., without concern for her feelings.
 By insinuating that she is “bad” in some way, you are taking control and asserting power over her sense of self-worth.

 5. You withhold something

 ‘Withholding’ involves freezing your partner out and refusing to share thoughts or feelings with her, which leads to a loss of emotional intimacy.
+This could include giving her the silent treatment.
 This is a subtle form of abuse that is a way of controlling and wounding your partner.
 When you do not share your thoughts or feelings with your partner and get angry when she tries to dig deeper, you are undermining the relationship and showing a lack of respect and trust in her.

 6. You frequently counter

 If you tend to be argumentative with your partner over ordinary, everyday things, you may be practicing abusive behaviour.
 For example, your partner shares her positive feelings about the time you spent together at a family event, but you respond by negating her thoughts and trying to convince her that she is wrong.
 This dismissive and thoughtless way of responding is hurtful and pushes your partner away.
 Who wants to share their thoughts with someone who always counters them?